dataluscorp/browser/dom/docs/ipc/process_model.rst

 -------

 .. digraph:: processtypes
-    :caption: Diagram of processes used by Firefox.
+    :caption: Diagram of processes used by Datalus.
 All child processes are spawned and managed by the Parent process.

     compound=true;
     node [shape=rectangle];